AppLovin/AppLovin-MAX-SDK-Android/README.md

 | -5201         | Indicates an internal state error with the AppLovin MAX SDK. |
 | -5601         | Indicates the provided `Activity` instance has been garbage collected while the AppLovin MAX SDK attempts to re-load an expired ad. |

-## Support
-We recommend using GitHub to file issues.
-For feature requests, improvements, questions or any other integration issues using MAX Mediation by AppLovin, contact us via our support page https://monetization-support.applovin.com/hc/en-us.